 Subject: What TV Gets Wrong About the Law

-I recently met with clients and one of them, very proudly, announced that he watches Perry Mason every day.
+I recently met with some clients and one of them, very proudly, announced that he watches Perry Mason every day.

 This made me smile, but not for the reasons you would think.
 Law shows are very entertaining, but for the most part they are unrealistic.